Wednesday, May 25, 2016

 Margaret picked up the golden invitation to the Christmas Masquerade Ball and put it in her purse.
 Not only would the event be held in the Grand Ballroom at the Waldorf Astoria on Fifth Avenue, but there would also be a week of parties leading to the Christmas Eve Ball.
 She would be escorted by one military cadet and one civilian, but neither of her choice.

-“Fine, I will go only to prove you wrong!”
+“Fine, I will go!”
 Margaret said.
 “And I’m not telling James a thing about it . . .”

 As Margaret finished her breakfast, she remembered that she must meet James in Central Park by noon.

-“I promised James that I would go on a carriage ride with him through Central Park today,” Margaret said.
+“I promised James that I would go on a carriage ride with him through Central Park today,” Margaret said to her father.
 “He loves me.”

 “Don’t be late!” her father chided.
-“You might lose your glass slipper or something.
-Of course, fairytales are fiction.”
+“You might lose your glass slipper or something.”

 When Margaret arrived in Central Park, she found James as it started to snow.
-“You look lovely,” he said, kissing her.
+“You look lovely,” he said, as he kissed her cheek.

 The couple climbed in the carriage and bundled themselves in a red blanket as the driver started the ride.
 Jingle bells jostled as the stately brown horse pulled the carriage through the winding trails of Central Park.

 “Marry me, darling!”
-James said to her, pulling a small red box from his pocket.
+James said to her.
+He pulled a small red box from his pocket.
 He opened it to a heart-shaped diamond that glistened in the winter sunshine.
 “I’ll love you my entire life.
-Please let me have the honor of being your husband.”
+Please let me have the honor of being your husband,” he said.

 “Yes, yes, yes!”
-Margaret said, kissing him.
+Margaret said.
+She kissed him with all her might.
 “But we mustn’t tell father until after Christmas . . .”

-Margaret slipped the ring on her left hand and enjoyed the rest of the journey.
-As the carriage stopped at the end of the ride, Margaret stepped from the carriage, holding James’ hand.
-When a large gust of wind blew, the invitation to the Christmas Masquerade Ball blew from her purse onto the sidewalk.
-James picked it up and glanced at the details.
+Margaret slipped the ring on her left hand, put the ring box in her purse, and enjoyed the rest of the journey.
+As the horses stopped at the end of the ride, Margaret stepped from the carriage.
+She held James’ hand tightly.
+Then, a large gust of wind blew, and the invitation to the Christmas Masquerade Ball flew from her purse onto the sidewalk.
+James picked it up and shoved it in his pocket.

 Of course, Margaret didn’t notice the missing invitation.
 She was so enamored with her ring that she could hardly speak.
 Later that evening when she returned home, she hid the engagement ring in its box in the bottom of her purse.